xiaotojohn/tangram_node/readme.md

     - teachers cannot register themselves, only be inserted by the admin
     - tbh, students shall not register themselves as well, an account shall be assigned. but we will talk about this.
 - more queries
-    - getAllstudents not returning id
+    - ~~getAllstudents not returning id~~
 - chatboard
     - refactor db, currently no id
+## Sample Students
+- Daemon Targaryen: imarriedmyniece
+- Vhagar: meleytastesnice
+- youshould: workthistime
+- hello: lol